Director & Senior Assistant Dean

 Fiona manages the implementation of the office’s Recruiting Program, which includes career fairs, resume drops, and on-campus interviewing for both internships and entry-level positions.
 She enjoys interacting with employers and promoting a variety of opportunities for students.
 As an undergraduate, Fiona studied English and then went on to pursue a Master of Arts in Teaching.
 Prior to joining the Center for Professional Development, Fiona worked as the Assistant Director of Student Activities at Trinity College.
 She’s excited to be working with students and looks forward to continuing to support the needs of undergraduates.

 Fun Fact: Started his own business during his senior year of college.

 Nicholas assists in the logistics and coordination of the office’s Recruiting Program, including on-campus interviews, resume drops, and career fairs, in addition to the general management of DartBoard.
 Nicholas loves being able to interact with Dartmouth students, and is constantly looking for new and innovative ways to contribute to the Center for Professional Development.
 Prior to working at Dartmouth, Nicholas graduated as a Business major from Mount Allison University, where he was a Residential Advisor, an actor, and a social justice advocate.

 Community Outreach Coordinator

-Jennifer coordinates outreach opportunities for minority and underrepresented groups on campus.
-She works to promote employment and internship opportunities as well as avenues for finding funding resources.
-She enjoys being able to work closely with Dartmouth students and looks forward to increased programming within the affinity groups.
-Jennifer was a History major and a Dartmouth '13 and looks forward to being a member of the Center for Professional Development family.
+Eduardo coordinates outreach opportunities for minority and underrepresented groups on campus.
+He works to promote employment and internship opportunities as well as avenues for finding funding resources.
+He enjoys being able to work closely with Dartmouth students and looks forward to increased programming within the affinity groups.
+Eduardo was a Government major and a Dartmouth '14 and looks forward to being a member of the Center for Professional Development family.

 These invaluable members of our team keep our website updated, our programs scheduled and running, and the office open!